zowe/docs-site/docs/user-guide/install-zowe-pswi-address-requirements.md

 Before you install Zowe using IBM z/OSMF, address the following installation and security requirements.
 Your systems programmers and security administrators can complete these tasks in parallel.

-* **Apply required maintenance for Common Components and Services for z/OS (CCS) Version 15.0 (SO12499)**
-    * **Role**: Systems programmer
-    * The CCS PTF installs load module stubs for select IBM products into your installed CCS library hlq.ZWE0CALL.
-If you are prompted during installation for the data set name of a load library for an IBM product that is not installed, specify your installed hlq.ZWE0CALL data set name.

 * **Configure z/OSMF**
     * **Role**: Systems programmer, security administrator, domain administrator
     * The IBM z/OS Management Facility Configuration Guide is your primary source of information about how to configure z/OSMF.
 You can open the IBM documentation in a separate browser tab for reference during installation of your products using z/OSMF Deployments.
 To prevent configuration errors and to enable z/OSMF Software Update for maintenance, apply all z/OSMF related maintenance before you begin the installation process.